owulveryck/blog/content/post/linearregression.md

 | Solution 3 |  0.67 |   2.54 |
 | Solution 1 |  0.67 |   2.58 |

 Solution 2 is the cheapest.
+It's possible to go into further analysis to determine why it's the cheapest, and how the other ones may catch up and go back in the race, but again, that is not the purpose of my post.

 # Conclusion